 This Park was created in 1974 through the City’s purchase of property offered by civic-minded landowners at below market value to avoid its transformation to a huge housing development.
-The following links give the details of that transaction, and more recent efforts to protect the park, including the 2009 Conservation Easement agreement between the City of Lake Elmo and the Minnesota Land Trust organization.
-Scroll down to the plain text of Judith Blackford’s history below, or click on the links for more information.
+The following links give the details of that transaction, and more recent efforts to protect the Park, including the 2009 Conservation Easement agreement between the City of Lake Elmo and the Minnesota Land Trust organization.
+Scroll down to an edited version of the plain text of Judith Blackford’s history below, or click on the links for more information.
 The annual Sunfish Lake Park Family Nature Day is a signature event begun in 2015, scroll down to find links to infomation about its history in Judith’s own words .

-(this link takes you to the attachments and appendices listed in the text, including the original packet for the bond issue, maps, and copies of petitions to keep various developments, including bike trails, out of the Park)
+The next link takes you to the attachments and appendices listed in the text, including the original packet for the bond issue, maps, and copies of petitions to keep various developments, out of the Park:

-(this link takes you to a 2015 document – a proposal for stewardship of Sunfish Lake Park written by the Lake Elmo Parks Commission.
+The next link takes you to a 2015 document – a proposal for stewardship of Sunfish Lake Park written by the Lake Elmo Parks Commission.
 This document was not accepted by the City Council, but it contains good background information:

-(this link takes you to the text of the Conservation Easement agreement)
+The next link takes you to the text of the Conservation Easement agreement:

 In 1974, the City of Lake Elmo Village Council, Planning Commission, and Park Advisory Board distributed a fact packet (Attachment A) to residents of the City describing a proposed $725,000 (equivalent to perhaps $5,000,000 today) Park Bond Budget.
 The elected and appointed City officials were proposing and seeking community financial support to purchase and preserve undeveloped farmland and private open space for City park use.
 The Lake Elmo Park Advisory Board members finding this parkland and working with landowners were Don Dau, David Morgan, Jess Mottaz, Mike Johnson, Ruthmary Logue, Ed Nielsen, and Diane Trudeau.
 Others mentioned in this fact packet were the City of Lake Elmo Village Council: Mayor Maynard Eder, Councilmen (Robert) Bruce Abercrombie, Calvin Brookman, Lloyd Sherwheim, and Francis Pott, and William Lundquist, Chair of the Planning/Zoning Commission.
 The Parks proposed and purchased through the passage of this Park Bond were Sunfish Lake Park, Demontreville Park, Reid Park, and Tablyn Park.